How to Pause Before Reacting

 Pausing before reacting works by interrupting the trigger-response loop long enough for body awareness, attention, and choice to return.
 Emotional surges are fast body-brain responses, not proof that you are failing.

 That is why a short pause helps.
-Slow breathing gives the body a different signal.
-Attention practice gives the mind a small task: feel the breath, name the emotion, notice the jaw, return to the next choice.
-In plain language, you are giving working memory a chance to come back online.
+Slower breathing can give the body a different signal, and attention practice gives the mind a small assignment: feel the breath, name the emotion, notice tingling fingers, then return to the next choice.
+In research-reviewer terms, the pause is not magic; it is a brief bid to give working memory a chance to rejoin the situation.

 How pausing before reacting works: it interrupts the trigger-response loop long enough for attention, body sensation, and choice to re-enter the moment.
-In one randomized trial, brief mindfulness training over four days improved attention and working memory and reduced negative mood compared with an active control source.
+In one randomized trial, brief mindfulness training over four days improved attention and working memory and reduced negative mood compared with an active control NIH research.

 The exhale heard in a quiet room can be enough to mark the shift.